 - How NetWitness Investigate Works

-- Examining Raw Events in the Events View
+- Filter Results in the Legacy Events View

 - The List View shows corresponding source and destination address and port information for events in summary form in a grid.